google/keytransparency/docs/architecture.md

 Trillian Map.
 In particular, monitors verify that
 - Back pointers in each leaf do not skip over any values - an operation that would be bandwidth intensive for mobile clients.
-- signed key-values are properly signed by public keys declared in the prior epoch.
+- Mutations are properly signed and verified by public keys declared in the prior epoch.

 Monitors also observe the Trillian Log proofs provided by the Key Transparency front end to detect any log forks.